 Increased You Clarity

-The simple act of taking inventory and actually placing your hands on all of your possessions to decide whether to keep, donate or throw it away is eye-opening in itself.
+The simple act of taking inventory and actually placing your hands on all of your possessions to decide whether to keep, donate, or throw them away is eye-opening in itself.

 Once you have freed up space in your life and made room for more of what is really important to you it forces you to develop more clarity.

-More clarity of what you really value, the people, and things you allow in your life.
+More clarity of what you really value, the people, and the things you allow in your life.

 Eliminates The Comparison Game

 We are all familiar with the comparison game and have involuntarily played it at one time or another.
-Most of Social Media often triggers the comparisons game as we scroll from page to page.
+Most Social Media often trigger the comparisons game as we scroll from page to page.